butterrsoft/GyrSync/README.md

 | DTD 2 | 1280x240p | — | 1280x240p | — | 496x384p | 1280x240p |
 | DTD 3 | 720x480i | — | 720x480i | — | 720x480i | 720x480i |

 * DTD’s are timings/resolutions reported to Windows/Linux if you turn EDID on.
 Plug and play, baby!
-(In theory, at least, because Windows can be finicky and I'm waiting for more results from my testers.)
+(In theory, at least, because Windows can be finicky and I'm waiting for more results from my testers.
+My RTX 5070, 980ti, old NV Quadro, and Radeon 5450's work fine for 640x240p.
+My R7 360's do not.)
-* Windows gets shitty about delivering interlaced video in many cases.
+* Windows gets shitty about delivering interlaced video at low res in almost all cases.
-* If you push right up to the edges of any acceptable sync range, pass/fail detection is inconsistent and the output, along with your picture, will not be usable.
+* If your video mode pushes right up to the edges of any acceptable sync range, pass/fail detection is inconsistent and the output, along with your picture, will not be usable.
 Back off and move your modeline a notch or two inside the safe zone.
-* Vsync (FPS) must be 45-65Hz, or absent entirely, or output is blocked!
+* Vsync (FPS) must be 45-65Hz, or absent entirely, or all output is blocked!

 ### 🔸 Mode S - special
 Mode S passes 15kHz as normal, but takes 31kHz and halves it to make it 15kHz also - side-by-side images but at true 15kHz.
 This lets you use Safe Mode, or get out of trouble if Windows keeps grabbing 480p and pissing you off.